 Light to Solar Gain (LSG)

-The ratio of visible light transmittance to solar hear gain coefficient.
-A high LSG represents a relative efficiency of a glazing materials and its ability to transmit daylight white blocking heat gain.
+The ratio of visible light transmittance to solar heat gain coefficient.
+A high LSG represents a relative efficiency of a glazing materials and its ability to transmit daylight while blocking heat gain.

 Low-Emissivity (or Low-E)